Commission on Presidential Debates promises more 'structure' at remaining debates - LI News Radio

 “The CPD will be carefully considering the changes that it will adopt and will announce those measures shortly,” the statement said.
 The commission also said it is “grateful” to moderator Chris Wallace “for the professionalism and skill he brought to last night’s debate and intends to ensure that additional tools to maintain order are in place for the remaining debates.”

+The Biden team responded later, saying he is looking forward to the next debates.

+“Joe Biden is looking forward to the Town Hall in Miami.
+He’ll be focused on answering questions from the voters there, under whatever set of rules the Commission develops to try to contain Donald Trump’s behavior.
+The president will have to choose between responding to voters about questions for which he has offered no answers in this campaign — or repeating last night’s unhinged meltdown,” Biden’s communications director, Kate Bedingfield, said in a statement.

-Both campaigns must agree to the structure of the debates.
-And while that agreement was settled before the two candidates took the stage Tuesday night, it was not carried out.
+Before Tuesday, both campaigns had to agree to the structure of the debates.
+And while their original agreement was settled before the two candidates took the stage Tuesday night, it was not carried out.

 The first debate was designed to be in six segments of 15 minutes each, with both President Donald Trump and Democratic nominee Joe Biden having two minutes each to answer a specific question.
 But the night did not unfold that way, with Trump making constant interruptions, and Wallace, anchor of “Fox News Sunday,” repeatedly asking him to not talk during Biden’s two minutes of answer time.